infinity-a11y/PhyloTrace/README.md

 ### 2.3 Create Desktop Launcher

-Create a run script and an `.desktop` file to create a desktop launcher for PhyloTrace.
+Create a run script and `.desktop` file to create a desktop launcher for PhyloTrace.
 ```bash
 cd path/to/directory
 bash install_phylotrace.sh